Are you new to investing or possibly a veteran investor using valuation techniques?

 As an Analyst, your role is to see your clients happy with the acquisition of the companies.

-I hope, you are now clear with these two concepts: Equity Value and Enterprise Value.
+I hope you are now clear with Equity and Enterprise Value concepts.

 We cover all this in our financial modeling and investment banking training programs.

 The way business valuation helps you value a company, you can revaluate your career goals.